block52/whitepaper/README.md

 ## Domain specific block chains

 There have been attempts at developing decentralized card games such as poker, but all suffer similar fates.
-Slow transaction times when using protocols such as Bitcoin and Ethereum.
-Just like the lbry.io project uses its own chain...
+Slow transaction times and high fees when using protocols such as Bitcoin and Ethereum make decentralizsed games unfeasable.  [cite fees]

-High transaction fees on Ethereum and Bitcoin use generalised programming languages like solidity or non turing complete and limited languages such as scrypt
-Many papers since the 1980’s have discussed the feasibility of “mental poker”, but with a domain specific blockchain and a portable domain specific language, this is possible.

 ## Domain specific programming language
 With a domain specific blockchain comes a DSP language.
 Some programming langauges are arguable better for specific domains or industries.
 Functional langauges such as Haskell and F# are used in the scientific commnuity.
 So what are domain specific langauges?